 Keys are cut in a way that only allows them to fit into their specific lock.
 When you use your key as a box cutter or for any other reason other than opening a lock, it can cause damage to the tip of the key, just like it can bend it.

 To fix a blunt key tip, you can use a bastard file to remove excess metal preventing the key from turning.
 Before trying to turn the key again, be sure to use some lubricant on the key and in the locking mechanism.

 Consider Keyless Entry

 You might be able to avoid dealing with key locks that won't turn if you purchase keyless entry systems.
-These are increasingly popular in both modern cars and homes.
-You will no longer need a key to access your vehicle or home at all.
+These are increasingly popular in homes.
+You will no longer need a key to access your home at all.
 Instead, you may be able to enter a pin code to unlock the door.
 You’ll no longer have to carry your key around with you and it’s one less thing you don’t have to worry about losing.

 When to Contact a Locksmith

 Sometimes do-it-yourself options just don't cut it.
 If you are dealing with any of the following key or lock issues that are preventing you from being able to unlock your doors, you might need a locksmith.
 However, you may be able to save yourself some money by purchasing the hardware you will need to make the necessary repairs.